-With just a few weeks left until FIFA World Cup mania once again grips the world, we continue to explore the various forms of football played around the globe.
+With several years to go until FIFA World Cup mania once again grips the world, we continue to explore the various forms of football played around the globe.

 In our last segment we took a look at soccer played at different elevations, today we have a look at soccer on wheels — from two to four.